AashitaK/nyt-comments/README.rst

 2. The function ``get_articles`` can be used as an API wrapper for NYT article search API.
 It returns the cleaned up and preprocessed data for articles as a ready-to-use pandas dataframe (with an option to store it in ``csv`` files).
 The retrieval can be customized with the same options as above and unlike the above function, it returns all the articles that satisfy the search criteria.

-3. The function ``get_comments`` retrieves the comments on an article given its url.
+3. The function ``get_comments`` retrieves the comments on NYT article(s) given their urls.
 It can be used as a substitute for the comments by url option in the NYT Community API that is now deprecated and only return comments that were picked as editor's selection on account of an `unresolved issue <https://github.com/NYTimes/public_api_specs/issues/29>`_.
 This function does not use NYT API for the retrieval unlike the above two.

 Dependencies
 ------------